; Date: Tue Mar 09 2021

 Another common issue is that the database is unreachable.
 If your Compose file matches what was shown above that won't be the case.
 But let's discuss how to debug the database connection anyway.

 First task is to use PHPMyAdmin and inspect the database server.
+You can easily use it to verify whether the database access particulars are working.

 The second is to start a command shell inside the Wordpress container: